resplendentHSHI/lockout-tournament/content/home.md

 ## Registration

-Registration is now open at <https://bit.ly/GMC2022>.
+Registration is still open at <https://bit.ly/GMC2022>!

-Also, join the Discord at <https://discord.gg/wT3hFRbrzq>!
+Also, more detailed and up-to-date information on GMC specifics can be found at our manual, <https://bit.ly/GMC2022Manual>.

 ## About